RakhithJK/dbeaver-dbeaver-wiki/SSL-Configuration.md

 The `Pkix path building failed `error may occur due to incorrect SSL settings usage.
 As a general recommendation, we suggest **ignoring host name validation**.
-This checkbox is available in some databases' SSL tab of the Connection settings.
+This checkbox is available in some databases' SSL tabs of the Connection settings.